earthfast/service-worker/README.md

 # EarthFast Service Worker

 ### Overview
-This doc is a combination of snippets taken from the Angular documentation as well as brief blurbs about files that have been updated and what EarthFast has layered on top.
+This doc provides an overview of the EarthFast Service Worker, its purpose, and how it extends the Angular service worker functionality.

 From [Angular docs](https://angular.io/guide/service-worker-intro)
 >At its simplest, a service worker is a script that runs in the web browser and manages caching for an application.